rphlmr/create-supabase-app/README.md

 ## Credits

+The workflow comes from a retro engineering of [Supabase CLI](https://github.com/supabase/cli)

 The template system / idea comes from [Remix](https://github.com/remix-run/remix) `create-remix` (credits in the source code)

 The whole project relies on [Ink](https://github.com/vadimdemedes/ink) and :